zhifengzhang-sz/qi-v2-llm/README.md

 # Quantitative Investment (QI) - Multi-Language Development Environment

+This repository contains a comprehensive 3.
+Configure Cline AI to use the MCP server:
+   - Open VS Code Settings → Extensions → Cline
+   - Enable "Custom MCP Server"
+   - Set MCP Server URL to "http://localhost:3000"

+This integration allows Cline AI to access your project's specialized tools and capabilities through the MCP framework.

-This repository contains a comprehensive multi-language development environment for Quantitative Investment projects, featuring containerized environments for Python, TypeScript, LaTeX, and Model Context Protocol (MCP) development.
+For more details, see the [Cline AI MCP Integration Guide](docs/guides/cline/mcp.md).language development environment for Quantitative Investment projects, featuring containerized environments for Python, TypeScript, LaTeX, and Model Context Protocol (MCP) development.

 ## Features